-- Install the HSG80 StorageWorks Command Console (SWCC) software. - Launch Command Console Client. - Establish communications with the HSG80 controller over the serial port. - Configure the HSG80 controller for Windows NT or Windows 2000 operation. - Create your first virtual disk.
+- Install the HSG80 StorageWorks Command Console (SWCC) software. - Launch Command Console Client. - Establish communications with the HSG80 controller over the serial port. - Configure the HSG80 controller for Windows 2000 Datacenter operation. - Create your first virtual disk.

 Connection Methods

 There are three connection methods for SWCC: